AdamKyle/flare/resources/info/skill-information/section-2.md

 When it comes to training skills there are two ways to train: **Fight** or **Craft**.
 Thats it.

+> ### ATTN!
+>
+> There is no item you can buy with real world money or any form of currency to allow this proces
+> to go faster for one player over another.
+You want a level 100 looting skill to (almost) always be getting loot?
+Earn it.

 If a skill can be trained, you can head to your character sheet and click train on the desired skill.
 From here you can decide how much XP you are willing to sacrafice per fight to train that skill.
 You sacrafice as little as 10% to a maximum of 100%.
 All skills are xp based.

 As you fight you will train that skill over time.